Rani Pokhari: Chhath and Tihar

 The temple at the centre of the lake is open to the public only once a year: during the Yamapanchak or Tihar, the Festival of Lights.
 Traditionally, it opens on the Day of "Bhaitika" when sisters bless brothers for longevity and good health.

 Rani Pokhari is fenced with iron bars and is opened once a year during Bhai Tika, the fifth and final day of the Tihar, and Chhath festival.
 The world's largest Chhath festival takes place every year in Rani Pokhari.
-Rani is also dedicated to (Nepalese Maithil) Women who go into the cold water and pray to the Sun God.
+Rani Pokhari is also dedicated to Nepalese Women who go into the cold water and pray to the Sun God.

 Western references

 Among the earliest references to Rani Pokhari is an account by Italian Jesuit Ippolito Desideri who visited Kathmandu in 1721 when Nepal was ruled by the Malla kings.
 He was travelling from Tibet to India, and has mentioned in his travelogue seeing a large pond outside the main city gate with flights of steps and banks sloping down to the water.
 The father has also written that there was a tall column at the center resting on a magnificent pedestal.

 The British Indian Army officer William Kirkpatrick, who visited Kathmandu in 1793, wrote about a quadrangular reservoir of water situated near the northeastern part of the city.
 He also noted the existence of many temples on the sides of Rani Pokhari, some of which were of considerable height and size.